 Most personal injury claims include components for the cost of medical treatment and lost earnings.
 These are relatively easy things to calculate unless the injury is likely to last a long time.

 For example, if you have suffered severe brain damage after the front of your vehicle crumpled and caused a severe impact on your head, it is important that a full assessment of future costs is included in the claim.
 In most, but not all states, an allowance for the pain and suffering as well as lost enjoyment of life may be important components.

-Because of the complexity involved in evaluating a claim, it is important that you get expert legal advice.
+Because of the complexity involved in evaluating a claim, it is important that you get legal advice.

 Consult with a Personal Injury Attorney

 The Kroger Company is a large and powerful organization that may do its best to defend itself from any personal injury claim made against any section of its business including any of its drivers, as all large corporations are on to do.

 You will find that a personal injury attorney can help you with your claim.
 The attorney can help assess the amount you should claim and sieve through the evidence available and witnesses that may support your claim.